Bahrain to hold hunger striker's daughter for week

 Activists are pressing for democratic reforms in a country dominated by the ruling Al Khalifa family, a Sunni dynasty that rules over a majority Shi'ite Bahraini population.

 "They decided yesterday to hold her for seven days for holding up traffic and insulting a public official.
-She refused to talk in the investigations or to sign papers," said lawyer Mohammed al-Jishi.
+She refused to talk in the investigations or to sign papers," said laywer Mohammed al-Jishi.

 The pro-government al-Bilad newspaper cited the prosecution's charge as "aggressing against a woman police officer by force and verbally insulting her".